Liturgical Handbook of the Russian Orthodox Church Abroad

 When introducing the Apostle and Gospel readings, we do not introduce the word ‘Saint’ into their titles.
 The readings are introduced as in the following examples:

-For the Apostle: The reading is from the epistle of the Holy Apostle Paul (not ‘St Paul’) to the Corinthians.
+For the Apostle: The reading is from the epistle of the Holy Apostle Paul (not ‘Saint Paul’) to the Corinthians.

-For the Gospel: The reading is of the Holy Gospel according to Mark (not ‘St Mark’).
+For the Gospel: The reading is of the Holy Gospel according to Mark (not ‘Saint Mark’).

 An exception for St John the Theologian: While liturgically the authors of the first three Gospel accounts are referred to solely by their names (Matthew, Mark, Luke), we affix the title ‘the Theologian’ to the name of St John in the following manner:

 Deacon: Bless, Master, him who proclaims the Good Tidings of the Holy Apostle and Evangelist John the Theologian.